 Contact a Coweta County personal injury attorney for a free consultation

 If your child sustains injuries because a school bus driver or other related party acted in a negligent manner, your family may be legally entitled to significant compensation to recover for your losses.
-The experienced personal injury attorneys at the Law Offices of Shane Smith know how to handle claims against school bus drivers and other school employees to make sure your child recovers.
+The experienced personal injury attorneys at Shane Smith Law know how to handle claims against school bus drivers and other school employees to make sure your child recovers.
 Please do not hesitate to call us at (770) 487-8999 to schedule your free consultation today.